Skip to main content

 You can't go wrong with either option.
 If you don't care too much for photography, then the XR is perfectly acceptable if you can find a good-condition model in the low $300s.
 The 11 is otherwise the better choice, selling brand new for $499, with many used models available for low $400s.

-The price differential between the models is barely $100 on the used market, which makes it tough to decide when I was shopping for an XR.
-However, my friend doesn't use the camera much and only wanted a bigger screen (6.1 inches) and a larger battery, so the XR fit the bill.
+The price differential between the models is barely $100 on the used market, which makes it tough to decide.
+However, my friend doesn't use the camera much and only wanted a bigger screen and a larger battery, so the XR fit the bill.

 Comments